Olga Shapir

-Early Life and Family
+Early life and family

-Olga Shapir was born on September 10, 1850 in Organoerbium, Russia (now Lomonosov, Russia) as one of nine children to a peasant family.
-Her father, Andrei Petrovich Kisliakov, was a former serf and employed as a military official in the commandant’s headquarters in Organoerbium under the Decembrist leader Pavel Pestel.
-Her mother, Lizaveta (Abramovich) Kislikova, was of Swedish descent.
+Olga Shapir was born on September 10, 1850, in Oranienbaum, Russia (now Lomonosov), a town on the Gulf of Finland.
+She was one of nine children born to a peasant family.
+Her father, Andrei Petrovich Kisliakov, was a former serf and employed as a military official in the commandant's headquarters in Oranienbaum under the Decembrist leader Pavel Pestel.
+Her mother, Lizaveta (Abramovich) Kisliakova, had aristocratic roots and was of German and Swedish descent.

-Shapir notably attended Alexandrovskaia gymnasium from 1863 to 1865, a school founded by Emperor Alexander I, and earned a gold metal as a top student in the class.
-Shapir’s intellectual curiosity led her to attend public lectures in 1870, including the “Vladminirskie Courses” which were created as a limited opportunity for Russian women to continue their education and participate in academic circles.
+Shapir notably attended Alexandrovskaia gymnasium from 1863 to 1865, one of the first public secondary schools for Russian girls, founded by Emperor Alexander I, where she earned a gold metal as a top student in the class.
+Shapir's intellectual curiosity led her to attend public lectures in 1870, including the “Vladminirskie Courses” which were created as a limited opportunity for Russian women to continue their education and participate in academic circles.
+Fluent in German and French, she translated articles from these languages into Russian to earn an income.